Your guide to COVID-19 and its impact on life in Canada | CBC News

 Do I have COVID-19, the flu or a cold?

-Some basic facts about the virus, its symptoms, prevention and what to do if you believe you are infected are here.
+Some basic facts about the virus, its symptoms, prevention and what to do if you believe you are infected can be found here.

 For pregnant women, there could be additional concerns and uncertainty over the potential impact of the coronavirus for them and their babies.
 Read our breakdown of what pregnant women need to know about COVID-19 here.